 The first step is to reach affiliate status, which is easier to attain than Partner status.
 If your partnership application is rejected the first time, don't worry!
 You can improve on your metrics and apply again.

-Usually, no. You need 75 viewers over a month to qualify for the 'Path to Partner' achievement, a requirement for Twitch's Partner program.
+Usually, no. First you'll need to figure out how to get more viewers on Twitch because need 75 viewers over a month to qualify for the 'Path to Partner' achievement, a requirement for Twitch's Partner program.
 However, if you have a large, engaged following on another service, Twitch may consider your application even if you don't meet this requirement.

 Becoming a Twitch partner is the most prestigious achievement you can get as a streamer on the platform.
 Out of millions of Twitch streamers, there are currently only around fifty-thousand partners.